nais/doc/docs/security/auth/maskinporten.md

 ## Abstract

 !!! abstract
-    [Maskinporten](https://difi.github.io/felleslosninger/maskinporten_auth_server-to-server-oauth2.html) is a service provided by DigDir that allows API providers - in this case, external agencies - to securely enforce server-to-server authorization of their exposed APIs using OAuth 2.0 JWT grants, inspired by [Google's System Accounts](https://developers.google.com/identity/protocols/oauth2/service-account).
+    [Maskinporten](https://docs.digdir.no/maskinporten_auth_server-to-server-oauth2.html) is a service provided by DigDir that allows API providers - in this case, external agencies - to securely enforce server-to-server authorization of their exposed APIs using OAuth 2.0 JWT grants, inspired by [Google's System Accounts](https://developers.google.com/identity/protocols/oauth2/service-account).

     With Maskinporten, API providers may model access policies by using scopes based on the organization number of the consumer.

-    The NAIS platform provides support for simple declarative provisioning of a Maskinporten client that your application may use to integrate with Maskinporten.
+    The NAIS platform provides support for simple declarative provisioning of a Maskinporten client that your application may use to integrate with Maskinporten, and in turn consume services and APIs served by external agencies.

     The client allows your application to leverage Maskinporten for authentication and authorization when performing service-to-service requests to external agencies.
-To achieve this, your application must implement [JWT grants](https://difi.github.io/felleslosninger/maskinporten_protocol_token.html).
+To achieve this, your application must implement [JWT grants](https://docs.digdir.no/maskinporten_protocol_token.html).

 ## Configuration